OpenConCam/OpenConCam/who.md

 # OpenConCam members

-This file provides a short summary of the OpenConCam activits.
+This file provides a short summary of the OpenConCam activists.
 (Once we have gathered all the profiles here, we will use it to population the main [OpenConCam](http://www.OpenConCam.org) web page.)

 If you want to join OpenConCam, please feel free to add yourself.
-The information we would like you to share is shown below. *Name*, *surname*, *short profile*, *email address* and *open tags* are **mandatory**.
+The information we would like you to share is shown below. **Mandatory** fields are *name*, *surname*, *short profile*, *open tags* and at least one channel (email, twitter, ...) for people to contact you if necessary.
 We would also like if you could provide 1 to 3 social media accounts.

 ```
 Name: